redhydralisk/codingo.github.io/_posts/2020-08-29-everything-you-need-to-know-about-ffuf.markdown

 # Handling Authentication
 ## Cookie Based Authentication
 Often when performing a scan you will want to brute force behind an authentication point.
-In order to do this, FFUF provides the `b` flag for you to pas cookie data.
+In order to do this, FFUF provides the `b` flag for you to pass cookie data.
 These aren't limited to authentication based cookies, and any area of the cookie (from names to values) can also be fuzzed with a wordlist for additional discovery.

 ## Header Based Authentication
 If authentication for the application is via HTTP header-based authentication then the `H` flag should be used.
 As with the `b` flag, this can be used to pass or fuzz any headers, and not just for passing required elements for authentication.